Mission, Vision, Values:

 For more about our identity and mission see: http://cbnw.org/about/identity/

 Tyler Walsh serves as the Camp Director.
 Tyler is a graduate of Multnomah University in Portland, OR.
 He and his wife, Olivia, have two children: Isaac and Selah.
-Tyler has been to Europe and appeared on national television for two seconds as an audience member of “The Price Is Right!”
+Tyler has been to Europe and appeared on national television for two seconds as an audience member (not a contestant – unfortunately) of “The Price Is Right!”

 Tom Selman is the Assistant Director of Camp Elkanah.
 Tom grew up in La Grande.
 He met his wife, Vanessa, while working with Youth for Christ.
-Tom and Vanessa have two sons named Emerson and Oliver (not pictured).
+Tom and Vanessa have two sons named Emerson and Oliver.

 Camp Elkanah is proud to belong to two excellent organizations: CB Northwest and the Christian Camp and Conference Association (CCCA).
 Below is a short description of each organization.
 You can also click on the logos to visit their websites.

-CB Northwest is a covenant community of 242 Conservative Baptist Churches and Church Plants in the states of Alaska, Idaho, Oregon, and Washington.
-Camp Elkanah is owned and operated by 17 of these churches that comprise the area association within CB Northwest known as the Blue Mountain Conservative Baptist Association.
+CB Northwest is a covenant community of more than 240 Conservative Baptist Churches and Church Plants in the states of Alaska, Idaho, Oregon, and Washington.
+Camp Elkanah is owned and operated by 18 of these churches that comprise the area association within CB Northwest known as the Blue Mountain Association.